dcierco/Kendall-Simulator/README.md

     arrivalTimeMax: 3
     serviceTimeMin: 5
     serviceTimeMax: 6
-    hasExternalArrivals: true
+    arrivalStartTime: 0
     network:
       - [Queue2, 0.7]
       - [Queue1, 0.2]
-      - [Queue3, 0.1]
   # Add more queues as needed
 ```

-- `initialTime`: Starting time of the simulation
-- `quantityNums`: Number of random numbers to generate/use
+- `quantityNums`: Number of random numbers to generate (if not using predefined numbers)
-- `seed`: Random seed for reproducibility
+- `seed`: Random seed for reproducibility (optional, default is 69)
 - `numbers`: (Optional) List of predefined random numbers for deterministic simulations
 - `queuesList`: List of queues in the network, each with its own parameters

+Queue parameters:
+- `name`: Unique name for the queue
+- `servers`: Number of servers in the queue
+- `capacity`: Maximum number of clients (optional, infinite if not specified)
+- `arrivalTimeMin` and `arrivalTimeMax`: Range for arrival times
+- `serviceTimeMin` and `serviceTimeMax`: Range for service times
+- `arrivalStartTime`: Time when external arrivals start (optional)
+- `network`: List of next queues and their probabilities (optional)

 ## 📊 Output